ganpat-university/ibm-project-source-code-submissions-g05_telecom-call-drop-predictions/README.md

 For the UI part I've used streamlit library.
+Live demo of the application: https://share.streamlit.io/neelrayal/calldropprediction/app.py